Disability

 - Disabled Students Allowance.
 A government grant to help students with disabilities pay for additional costs associated with studying.
 This could be paying for a British Sign Language (BSL) interpreter, or specialist equipment.

-Disability & Employability resources
+Disability and Employability resources

 - Gov.uk A-Z - a list of resources regarding employment for people with disabilities.